greg-js/arch-wiki-md-repo/wiki/_content/VLC media player.md

 In _Tools_, _Preferences_, _Video_ tab (v2.2.0 menu) select "OpenGL video output (experimental)" for _Output_ and, in _Input/Codecs_, "VA-API video decoder via X11/DRM" (both are OK) in _Hardware-accelerated decoding_ (_Codecs_ group).[[1]](https://bugs.archlinux.org/task/44569)

+### Video output overlaps the desktop, doesn't scale nor position properly

+This happens at least on Intel cards, and a fix that solved the problem there is setting the output in the video settings to _OpenGL GLX (XCB)_ and the _Input/Codecs_ decoding to _VA-API_(any of them)

 ### No playback via SFTP of media files names containing spaces

 If vlc does not play any videos or audio files over SFTP first confirm you have sshfs installed.